davidamichelson/DIV6700/schedule.md

 - Bull, Marcus.
 “Crusade and Conquest.”
 In _The Cambridge History of Christianity: Volume 4: Christianity in Western Europe, c.1100–c.1500_, edited by Miri Rubin and Walter Simons, 4:340–52.
 Cambridge History of Christianity.
 Cambridge: Cambridge University Press, 2009. *(VLC)*

-*Assignments*

-- Remix assignment due in class at 10 AM.
-Please upload to brightspace but also bring a copy to share with your classmates.

-### Wednesday, November 5: Lecture on Light and Shadows in High Medieval Europe
+### Wednesday, November 6: Lecture on Light and Shadows in High Medieval Europe
 *Primary Sources*

 - Hildegard of Bingen, “Introduction” and “Scivias (1151)”, in Sabina Flanagan, ed., and trans., Secrets of God: Writings of Hildegard of Bingen (1996) , pp. 1-11, 34-38. *(B)*

 *Assignments*

+- Remix assignment due in class at 9 AM.
+Please upload to brightspace but also bring a copy to share with your classmates.

 - *Florilegium 8* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
 Please answer this question:

 Compare and contrast the theological themes of historical progress in Guibert of Nogent and Hildegard of Bingen.
 What threats to the Church concern the two authors?
 How do they see God at work in human history?

-### Thursday, November 6: Discussion
+### Thursday, November 7: Discussion

 ## Week 13: Crises of the Late Middle Ages and Christianities in the Americas
 ### Monday, November 11: Lecture on 5 Crises for Global Christianites